 The concept of tax jurisdiction

-A national government will reserve the right to tax based under two important concepts in international tax law: 1) the residence of the company; and, 2) the source of the income.
+A national government will reserve the right to tax based on two important concepts in international tax law: 1) the residence of the company; and, 2) the source of the income.

 Source of income